About Orthotic Therapy…

 “Not everyone needs orthotics”

-But if you do need orthotic support, make sure your orthotics are prescribed by experienced podiatrists who understand the big impact that small changes in force can produce.
+But if you do need orthotic therapy, make sure your orthotics are prescribed by experienced podiatrists who understand the big impact that small changes in force can produce.

 What Are Orthotics?